jQAssistant/jqassistant/_posts/2014-06-28-find-junit-assertions-without-a-message.md

 ![Assertions without message]({{ site.baseurl }}/img/posts/2014-06-28-AssertionsWithoutMessage.png "Assertions without message")

-This statement with a slightly modified return clause can also be used as a constraint in a jQAssistant rules file:
+This statement with a slightly modified return clause can also be used as a constraint as a jQAssistant rule:

 ```xml
 <jqa:jqassistant-rules